NewPing/TeamSpeak-AllDice/README.md

 TeamSpeak-AllDice is not a single TeamSpeak query client, its more like a bot network.
 After assigning AllDice to yourself - another bot instance will be created, joins the server and moves into the specified channel in the settings.json.
 This garanties that multiple P&P sessions can be held at a time, each with its own bot.
-Sadly there is a limit how many sessions of queryclients with the same identity can be active at the same time, this limits the number of bots which can be used on a TeamSpeak server (experience may vary from servers to server, i experienced a limit of five bots).
+Sadly there is a limit how many sessions of queryclients with the same identity can be active at the same time.
+This limits the number of AllDice sessions (bots) can be used on a TeamSpeak server (experience may vary from servers to server, i experienced a limit of five bots).
-If the limit is reached, the server may ban the bot for several minutes and you it can happen that you then have to restart AllDice (a option to set a session limit in the setttings.json may be added in a future update).
+If the limit is reached, the server may ban the bot for several minutes and it can happen that you have to restart AllDice (a option to set a session limit in the setttings.json may be added in a future update).